-In December last year, in 10 foot of Dolomite snow, Ruth and Graham began work on a new album.
+In December 2012, in 10 foot of Dolomite snow, Ruth and Graham began work on a new album.
 The music is a selection of their favourite Christmas carols, rearranged for Concert harp, Bray harp and Gaelic wire strung harp by Graham.
-The candlelit recitals are in stately homes and castles throughout Great Britain, and are introduced by Graham, who traces the history of the carols, while Ruth performs the beautiful arrangements alongside medieval music and gems from Piazzolla, Debussy and Satie.
+The candlelit recitals took place in stately homes and castles throughout Great Britain, and were introduced by Graham, who traced the history of the carols, while Ruth performed the carols alongside medieval music and gems from Piazzolla, Debussy and Satie.
 The venues in the 2013 tour included Glendurgan in Cornwall, Lacock Abbey near Bath, Childerley near Cambridge, Holkham Hall in Norfolk, Hill of Tarvit in Fife, Fyvie castle in Aberdeenshire and Dornoch Cathedral in Sutherland.

 The new album of carols is available now from fitkin.com – please click here

 Images – Steve Tanner

 Hitchcock’s The Manxman was given a gala performance as part of 2012 London Film Festival at the Empire Leicester Square.
 Ruth performed Stephen Horne’s new score on lever and wire harp, as part of a small ensemble to a rapt audience.
 Below is a review of the show by ithankyouarthur: